 Author: Evan Pascual

 As Christmas approaches, we’re making our list and checking it twice at the Maui Ocean Center.
-Through countless hours working with the marine animals under our care, our divers and aquarists experience the colorful personalities of each animal daily.
+Through countless hours working with the Hawaii marine life under our care, our divers and aquarists experience the colorful personalities of each animal daily.
 In the spirit of the holidays, I’ve asked our Head Aquarist Nadine Nagata to share her personal picks of who’s been naughty and nice this year.

 Naughty: Rockmover Wrasse